ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Martin: Search is evolving in a direction toward having generative content.
 It would be helpful to walk through that use as a test.
 But we have to be careful about narrowing to that use case.

 Erin: Presenting an [experimental feature from Google labs](https://blog.google/products/search/web-guide-labs/).
 Here we are using AI to organize and provide context to a search results page (SRP).
 The query is broken down into multiple subsidiary categories (comprehensive bird watching, getting started, equipment guides, etc).
 Then there is a lightly longer generated bit of text that explains why it is relevant.
 Should those generated texts be in scope for search?
 It is generated text, and it is sentence level, and it is expressing what is in those pages, but it is not a summary of all of those pages.
-There is a continuoum from search to long form summary that would be more "substitutional".
+There is a continuum from search to long form summary that would be more "substitutional".

 Martin: maybe worth talking about the definition of "search" (for instance).
 Summaries of content is not covered by that definition.